General Motors LS-based small-block engine: LSX454 and LSX454R

+Noonan Race Engineering

 Noonan Race Engineering developed two billet aluminum blocks based on the LS engine.
 Bore sizes are up to 4.185 in and stroke up to 4.500 in are available, making a 495 cuin displacement possible.
 The billet construction provides added block integrity suited to high horsepower applications.
 The block design incorporates turbocharger pressure feed lines in the front of the valley and oil dump ports in the side of the block to return oil to the sump.
 In addition to the solid block, a waterjacketed version was designed to provide better cooling options for street or endurance purposes.
-Noonan also developed intake manifolds for the LS, specifically for turbocharging or twin turbo charging or supercharging.
+Noonan also developed intake manifolds for the LS specifically for forced induction.